 WNCN’s lead anchor Sean Maroney is leaving CBS North Carolina in February to work for Habitat for Humanity of Wake County.

-Maroney, who grew up in North Carolina and graduated from UNC-Chapel Hill, has been in journalism for 15 years, which includes nearly 10 years as a Pentagon correspondent for the Voice of America.
+Maroney, who grew up in North Carolina and graduated from UNC-Chapel Hill, has been in journalism for 15 years, which includes nearly 10 years at the Voice of America.

 He has spent the past five years at WNCN.